josgar14/CMD-TERMINAL-GIT-SHELL/README.md

 git stash pop// retrieve the modifications previously staged.

-npm install or npm i// to install dependencies.
+npm install or npm i// to install dependencies and creates a package.json.

 git show stash// to see what is in stash.